Long-time asymptotics of $3$-D axisymmetric Navier-Stokes equations in critical spaces: Introduction

-}\end{cor} We refer the readers to the proof of Theorem $1$ in \cite{LZ} for the detail of this procedure.
+}\end{cor} We refer the readers to the proof of Theorem $1$ in \cite{LZ} for the details of this procedure.
 One can also find this argument in \cite{FS15, GS} for the easier axisymmetric without swirl case.

-\textbf{Ideas of the proof and Structure of the paper.} Our proof follows an idea of C. Calder\'{o}n [2], consisting in bridging the gap between energy and scaling, which also plays a key role in \cite{GDP} to derive long-time asymptotics for solutions of Navier-Stokes equaitons in Besov spaces, and in \cite{SS} to build the so-called weak $L_3$ solution.

-Precisely, noting that the solutions for Navier-Stokes equations become more regular at any positive time, here we can decompose $u(\mathfrak{t})$ with some $\mathfrak{t}>0$ into two parts: $u(\mathfrak{t})=u_1(0)+u_2(0)$, with $u_2(0)$ sufficiently small in the scaling invariant spaces, while $u_1(0)$ lies in some weighted supercritical spaces, say $\ot_1(0)\in L^1,~\ut_1(0)\in L^2$, etc. Then we can take $u_2(t)$ satisfying the axisymmetric Navier-Stokes equations with $u_2(0)$ as initial velocity, and in view of the uniqueness result proved in Section \ref{secunique}, we know that the remainder $u_1(t)=u(t+\mathfrak{t})-u_2(t)$ satisfies a perturbed system with $u_1(0)$ as initial velocity.
+Clearly Corollary \ref{cor1.2} refines the previously mentioned estimate \eqref{LZdecay}.